AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/discover-advertisers.md

 ---
 # Discover advertisers

+{{limited-availability-release-note}}

-Learn how to discover and connect with potential advertisers for collaboration using Adobe Real-Time CDP Collaboration.
-This guide will help you identify the right partners and leverage audience data to create mutually beneficial marketing strategies and maximize returns on ad spend on your web properties.
+To discover and connect with potential advertisers for collaboration using Adobe Real-Time CDP Collaboration, contact your Adobe representative.